 3. Professional Relationships:

-4. Even friendships aren't immune to power dynamics.
-Imbalances in social status, financial resources, or personal accomplishments can influence the emotional dynamics between friends.
-A friend who consistently dominates conversations or decisions might trigger emotions of frustration or insignificance in their counterpart.
-Conversely, friendships built on mutual respect and shared decision-making can evoke emotions of trust, companionship, and a sense of equality.
+4. Even friendships are not immune to power dynamics.
+Differences in personal achievements, social ranking, or financial means might affect the emotional interactions between close friends.
+A buddy who always takes over arguments or decisions might cause their counterpart to feel unimportant or angry.
+Conversely, friendships built on respect for one another and cooperative decision-making can foster sentiments of friendship, trust, and equality.

 Navigating Power for Positive Outcomes